Deportation of the Kalmyks: Rehabilitation, return and legacy

 On 13 December 1953, a Kalmyk delegation headed by Djab Naminov-Burkhinov lodged a formal complaint with the UN Secretary-General Dag Hammarskjöld.
 After Stalin's death in 1953, Nikita Khrushchev started a process of de-Stalinization, reversing many of previous policies.
 In his secret speech on 24 February 1956, Khrushchev condemned the ethnic deportations:

 In August 1953, the Central Committee of the Communist Party of the Soviet Union overturned the decree of the Presidium of the Supreme Soviet from 1948, which ordered that all the evicted ethnic groups must remain in permanent exile.
 The Kalmyks were officially released from special settlement supervision on 17 March 1956.
 On 9 January 1957, a Soviet decree established the Kalmyk Autonomous Oblast and on 29 July 1958, it officially became the Kalmyk Autonomous Soviet Socialist Republic.

 By 1959, more than 60% of deported Kalmyks had returned to their home region.
+Even though 72,665 persons returned by that year, there were still 33,401 of them outside Kalmykia.
 By 1989, nearly 85% of Soviet Kalmyks resided in Kalmykia.
 However, the deportations permanently altered the ethnic composition of the region, reducing the number of ethnic Kalmyks in the population from 75% in 1926 to 45% in 1989.
+A record low was in 1959 when the Kalmyks made up only 35% of the population.
+Conversely, the share of Russians in Kalmykia increased from 10.7% in 1926 to 55.9%.
 Many Kalmyks were grateful to Khrushchev for restoring their lands, and a street in Elista was named in his honor.

 On 14 November 1989 the Supreme Council of the Soviet Union declared all of Stalin's deportations "illegal and criminal".
 On 26 April 1991 the Supreme Soviet of the Russian Socialist Federal Soviet Republic, under its chairman Boris Yeltsin, followed suit and passed the law On the Rehabilitation of Repressed Peoples with Article 2 denouncing all mass deportations as "Stalin's policy of defamation and genocide".
 Russian historian Pavel Polian considered all the deportations of entire ethnic groups during Stalin's era, including those from the Caucasus, a crime against humanity.